Bad Feilnbach: History

 Feilnbach became an independent municipality in 1818, following administrative reform in Bavaria.

 From 27 May 1897 until 1973 Feilnbach was at the end of the local railway Bad Aibling-Feilnbach.

 On 1 January 1966, the municipalities Feilnbach and Wiechs were merged to form the new community Feilnbach-Wiechs whose name was changed on 28 December 1971 in Feilnbach.
-Following municipal reform, on 1 January 1972 Bad Aibling was incorporated into the municipality.
+Following municipal reform, on 1 January 1972 Au bei Bad Aibling was incorporated into the municipality.
 Dettendorf followed on 1 February 1972.
 On October 22, 1973, the community received the additional title Bad (bath).
 Finally, the community Litzldorf was incorporated into Bad Feilnbach on May 1, 1978.

 On July 1, 1972, Bad Feilnbach, which was previously part of the district of Bad Aibling, was made part of the Rosenheim district.

 The individual settlements were probably formed in Roman times and Feilnbach is first mentioned in 980 as "Fulinpah", which is derived from the name for a sluggish or slow flowing brook (Bach).
 The municipality extends from the foothills of Wendelstein far into the moorland of Rosenheim Basin, covering approximately 5,800 ha.